Introducing the various forms of Kendo Dropdowns

 Embedding Font Faces Inside the Dropdown Options Using an Inline Kendo Template

-To show off the capabilities of the Kendo Templates, we are going to use the template to dynamically display the font face within all of these Kendo dropdowns.
+To show off the capabilities of the Kendo Templates, we will use the template to dynamically display the font face within all of these Kendo dropdowns.
 Every new option in the dropdown will display the font face.
-This can be done with normal HTML dropdowns but it requires a lot of manual HTML and CSS code to fix the font to the new options in the dropdown.
+This can be done with regular HTML dropdowns, but it requires a lot of manual HTML and CSS code to fix the font for the new options in the dropdown.

 With a Kendo template, we can specify all of the logic in a single line using a Kendo inline template like so: